growlf/docker-apt-cacher-ng/README.md

 The defaut `acng.conf` that is included allows full proxying to simplify support for SSL/TLS repositories.
 This may be a security issue if access is allowed to the service from the open internet.
 Please consider either changing the configuration or denying access via public interface.

+Agood source (that was not around when I built this originally) is direct from the [Docker docs](https://docs.docker.com/samples/apt-cacher-ng/)